Lightning-Universe/Pose-app/docs/source/using_the_app.rst

 Once the app launches you will begin to see printouts in the terminal.
-Navigate to the app output by clicking on the "port" plugin on the right-hand tool bar (see image below), In the Port Viewer, ensure that "LP Port" is set to port 7501, then select it.
+Navigate to the app output by clicking on the "port" plugin on the right-hand tool bar (see image below).
+In the Port Viewer, ensure that "LP Port" is set to port 7501, then select it.
 After confirming the port, click on it and allow the app to load.

 .. image:: https://imgur.com/a/e4DvzGA.png